uc-berkeley-w215/summer2020/schedule/unit 10.md

     > - 5 minute presentations
     > - paper leads send presentation and proposed discussion questions in 24 hours before class
     > - instructors either select discussion questions for students to ask, or ask their own discussino questions (or both)
+  - > Discussion of progress of 4-person project teams

   - > Project teams give project update (5m per group)
   - > Remainder of time for project team breakouts.